 I’m not a fan of lipstick.
 (It tastes weird to me, and the ingredient list is usually sketch.)

 I do however, absolutely love this lightly tinted peppermint elderberry lip balm I make using all natural and organic ingredients!

-The rosy color is provided by a combination of dried elderberries and alkanet root powder, infused in olive or sweet almond oil.
-I keep a jar of this on hand at all times.
+The rosy color is provided by alkanet root powder, infused in olive or sweet almond oil, and I added dried elderberries for label appeal.

 Other colors I like to use in lip balms are annatto seed powder (for peachy/orangey coloring) and chlorella powder (for a pale green tint that won’t stain your lips – great for lime flavored lip balm!)